 Choose The Materials For Bead Blast Finish

 Before you start looking for a processing facility for bead blast finishing, make sure that you understand the material that will be blasted.
 Different processing facilities have different processes for different materials, including Stainless steel, Aluminum, Copper, brass, and more.
-These differences are important in the quality of the finish you can expect.
+These differences are important in the quality of the stainless steel finishes you can expect.
 This article will discuss the advantages and disadvantages of each type of material.
 Having these details in hand, you can find the right facility for your project.

 Media For Bead Blast Finishing Process